FREE 5-Ingredient Recipe EBook

 I have step-by-step photos here to help you visualize the recipe.
 For full instructions with amounts and temperatures, see the recipe card.

 - Season the eggplant slices.
-Arrange them on a baking sheet in a single layer (or two if you don’t have room).
+Arrange them on an extra large baking sheet in a single layer (or two if you don’t have room).
 Brush or drizzle them with the olive oil, and season with garlic powder, salt, and pepper.
 Flip over and repeat the oil and seasonings.
+(I season both sides, because eggplant slices are thick enough that one-sided seasoning can taste flat.)

-- Roast eggplant in the oven.
-Easy, peasy!
-Just cook eggplant until it’s soft, golden, and starting to caramelize.
-Don’t remove it too soon — wait for that caramelization!
+- Roast eggplant until tender.
+Pop the pan in the oven and cook eggplant until it’s soft, golden, and starting to caramelize.
+Don’t remove it when it still looks pale — wait for that caramelization!

 - Brush on the olive oil instead of drizzling.
 I used to drizzle (as shown in my picture above), but now prefer brushing because the eggplant soaks up the oil so quickly.
 You get a more even coating if you brush it on.
 You can also use an oil mister instead, which is faster.